Nelly Bassily | December 20, 2010

 Food security at the national level cannot be achieved unless it is realized at the household level.
-Across Africa, women provide much of the labour on farms.
+Across Africa, women provide the bulk of labour on farms.
 But they have little say on how land is used, and this affects food production in a big way.

-In September 2010, the International Development Research Centre hosted an international conference on women’s access to land in Nairobi.
-This script is based on a case shared at the conference.
+In September 2010, the International Development Research Centre (IDRC) hosted an international conference on women’s access to land in Nairobi.
+This script is based on a case shared in the conference.
 It highlights the successes women have achieved in the fight for their rights to land and property in Kenya.
 The script also recognizes the role of grassroots-led women’s organizations in community development.
 The efforts of these organizations are rarely highlighted.
 Usually, when people talk about who contributes to development, they look at what government has done and what donors are doing.
 But the work of grassroots women is not mentioned.

 This script is based on actual interviews.
 You could use this script as inspiration to research and write a script on a similar topic in your area.
 Or you might choose to produce this script on your station, using voice actors to represent the speakers.
 If so, please make sure to tell your audience at the beginning of the program that the voices are those of actors, not the original people involved in the interviews.

 Signature tune (10 seconds), then down under presenter

 Presenter: Hello dear listener, and welcome to the program.
 This week we look at women’s property rights, and particularly at how discrimination in land ownership affects household food security and overall community development.
 We hear the story of a mother and her four children who are forced out of their home after the death of their husband and father.
 Stay with us.

 Fade up signature tune then down and out

 Presenter: Let me welcome Ms. Zipporah Wanyama who has come to the studio to share her story of hope.
 Zipporah comes from Shibuye village in Kakamega East district, Western Kenya.
 You told me you were ejected from your home.
 What happened?